oadziel/Manuals-and-Guides/README.md

 # Manuals-and-Guides
-Repo of engine documentation, library guides and other useful information
+Repo of engine documentation, library guides, programming cookbooks and other useful information